-For some people this baked sweet potato toast tastes even better than bread.
+For some people this baked sweet potato toast in oven tastes even better than bread.
 Probably they never tried my homemade whole wheat bread…anyway, if you are looking for a smart way to serve sweet potatoes then you’ll love this fiber rich clean eating snack.

 A highly addictive taste experience

 See, the sweetness of “sweet potatoes” is just something I’m not used to from my early childhood.
-I was only introduced tho these orange bulbs in my thirties when I got them for the first time in my organic vegetable subscription box.
+I was only introduced to these orange bulbs in my thirties when I got them for the first time in my organic vegetable subscription box.

 But combined with peanut butter and bananas it is a totally different story.

 Sweet potato’s and banana’s sweetness seem to be the perfect match and when you combine it with peanut butter you get a highly addictive taste experience.
 If you have a sweet tooth like me, then you’ll love it as a nutrient dense, afternoon snack.
 But they make also a great clean eating breakfast variation although you have to stand up a bit earlier to bake them.

 The gluten free recipe itself is self evident but at least I want to give you some baking instructions.
 By the way, I was introduced to this recipe on the Food revolution summit 2018 which I attended three weeks ago.
 It was such an amazing, life changing experience and I’ll tell you more about it in one of my following posts.
 Now let’s jump to the recipe.Print

 Baked sweet potato toast with peanut butter and bananas

 A delicious clean eating snack or breakfast

 - Cook Time: 35